barakeel/ramsey/README.md

   x 1 2
     x 1
       x
-The number 1 represents a blue edge, the number 2 a red edge and the number 0 a grey edge.
+The number 1 stands for a blue edge, the number 2 a red edge and the number 0 a gray edge.

 ### Enumeration of generalizations (2 hours)
 First, we enumerate of all the ramsey 4,4 graphs (R(4,4,k))